-- + Develop the Shared Streets Program. - + Identify priority streets to begin work and adopt a six year capital investment plan to finance design and construction.
+- + Develop the Shared Streets Program. - + Identify priority streets to begin work and adopt into the six year capital investment plan to finance design and construction.

-- + Install shared streets across Denver to create right-of-way space that prioritizes vulnerable road users over vehicles. - + Identify most cost-effective and beneficial combinations of materials and traffic calming measures that can be installed on a permanent basis with low maintenance requirements. - + Construct shared street segments along the 5280 Trail.
+- + Install shared streets across Denver to create right-of-way space that prioritizes vulnerable road users over vehicles. - + Identify most cost-effective and beneficial combinations of materials and traffic calming measures that can be installed on a permanent basis with low maintenance requirements.

 - + Denver Parks & Recreation

 - + Business Improvement Districts

-- Registered Neighborhood Organizations (RNOs)
+- + Registered Neighborhood Organizations (RNOs)

-- Developers
+- + Developers